 On July 20, 1968 the first Special Olympics Games were held at Soldier Field in Chicago.
 Today, Special Olympics Indiana provides year-round sports training and competition in 20 Olympic-type sports for more than 11,000 children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.

 In March of 2005, the Ripley, Ohio, Dearborn counties program was formed by a group of individuals and parents who believed in the Special Olympics movement.
-Today, the program serves more than 207 children and adults with intellectual disabilities; providing year-round sports training and competition in 13 Olympic-type sports.
+Today, the program serves more than 207 children and adults with intellectual disabilities; providing year-round sports training and competition in more than 15 Olympic-type sports.